mattmakai/fullstackpython.com/source/content/pages/13-meta/03-future-directions.markdown

 from the community.
 I work to integrate PRs within a day or two so please submit one when you see a fix or improvement that needs to be made!

-### That's what coming.
-What would you like to learn right now?